otagobioinformaticsspringschool/2022-obss-day1/_episodes/02-unix-shell.md

 exercises: 25
 questions:
 - "What is a command shell and why would I use one?"
+- "Where am I?"
 - "How can I see what files and directories I have?"
+- "How can I move around?"
+- "How can I read and search files?"
 - "How can I use loops and scripts to my advantage?"
 objectives:
 - "Use the shell to navigate directories"